jimmybob-tonytcb/BungleTub/README.md

   </a>
 </p>

-## BungleTub: Core Engine for Bob Simulator
+## BungleTub: Bob Simulator's Core Engine
-BungleTub is the core engine for the game Bob Simulator.
+BungleTub is the core engine of the game Bob Simulator.
 It is a fork of the popular open-source multi-platform Godot Engine.

 Website: https://www.tc-blox.net